Madonna: Truth or Dare: Synopsis

 The film begins on August 6, 1990, the day after the final show of the Blond Ambition World Tour in Nice, France.
 Madonna reminisces in her hotel room about the tour and how its completion would affect her.

 In a flashback to April 1990, the tour is about to kick off in Japan.
 Madonna did not realize that it was rainy season.
 Because of this, she and the dancers switch their tour costumes for warmer attire.
 In a voice-over, Madonna confesses that the only thing keeping her from "slashing my wrists" is the thought of returning to North America and performing the show as it is meant to be.
 In the United States, she meets the families of her dancers.
 Oliver Crumes, one of the dancers, sees his father for the first time in several years.
 In Los Angeles, sound problems arise; despite reassurances, Madonna focuses on the technical problems and yells at her manager Freddy DeMann for allowing so many people from the music industry in the front rows.
 After the show, she meets with several celebrities; Kevin Costner offends her by calling the show "neat" and she pretends to gag after he leaves.

 On the final Toronto show, the crew receives a visit from the local police who threaten to arrest Madonna for "lewd and indecent display", specifically the masturbation scene during the performance of "Like a Virgin"; she refuses to change the show.
 DeMann believes the threat of arrest will only make Madonna go further.
 According to a news report, Toronto police decide not to arrest her, claiming that no threats were made.
 The next stop is Madonna's hometown of Detroit.
 In a voice-over, she expresses the difficulty she has going back home.
 At the end of "Holiday", Madonna calls her father Tony on stage and sings "Happy Birthday to You".
 Backstage, Tony and his wife Joan compliment the show, though Tony expresses his displeasure at some of the more "burlesque" aspects.
 Madonna and Christopher wait for their older brother Martin to show up while they discuss his substance abuse problems.
-Later, she reunites with her "childhood idol" Moira McFarland-Messana, who gives her a painting she made entitled "Madonna and Child", and asks her to be godmother to her unborn child.
+Later, she reunites with her "childhood idol" Moira McPharlin-Messana, who gives her a painting she made entitled "Madonna and Child", and asks her to be godmother to her unborn child.
 Before leaving Detroit, Madonna visits her mother's grave for the first time since she was a child, as "Promise to Try" plays in the background.
 She lies down beside the grave as Christopher watches from afar.